 (6) All connections shall be clean and the appropriate sealing material used according to manufacturer's specifications so as to ensure all joints are airtight.

-(7) The suction connection shall be factorysupplied painted aluminum, threaded male connection six inches in diameter, with NH thread and provided with fixed strainer and a suitable cap.
+(7) The suction connection shall be factory-supplied painted aluminum, threaded male connection six inches in diameter, with NH thread and provided with fixed strainer and a suitable cap.

 (8) The entire dry hydrant shall be completely piped and inspected prior to any backfilling.

-(9) All backfill materials shall be screened gravel with no stone larger than 1.5 by one inches and shall be compacted to 95% ASTM 1557.
+(9) All backfill materials shall be screened gravel with no stone larger than 1.5 inches by one inch and shall be compacted to 95% ASTM 1557.

 (10) Bedding for the dry hydrant piping shall consist of a minimum of 12 inches of screened gravel with no stone larger than 1.5 inches and be fully compacted.

-(11) The suction pipe connection shall be between 20 and 24 inches above the level of the grade when the hydrant is in use, and the 90° elbow in the ground is to be supported by a large flat rock or concrete pad.
+(11) The suction pipe connection shall be between 20 inches and 24 inches above the level of the grade when the hydrant is in use, and the 90° elbow in the ground is to be supported by a large, flat rock or concrete pad.

-(12) After backfilling, the piping shall be protected from potential vehicular damage, by;
+(12) After backfilling, the piping shall be protected from potential vehicular damage by:

-(a) Steel, concretefilled, pipe bollards no less than eight inches in diameter set in the ground below the frost line, or
+(a) Steel, concrete-filled, pipe bollards no less than eight inches in diameter set in the ground below the frost line; or

-(b) Large rocks, or
+(b) Large rocks; or

 (c) Fencing; or